SAMAR HAFEEZ, BANGALORE

 Suicide is preventable with correct and timely approach.
 If someone is considering suicide, take them seriously.
 Some of the important and quick measures that we can take to prevent suicide attempts are as follows.

-Empathetic listening: If someone you know has a mental illness or talks about taking his or her life, listen to their stories empathetically.
-Be supportive and understanding and do not judge or give unnecessary advice.
+Empathetic listening: If someone you know has a mental illness or talks about taking their life, listen to their stories empathetically.
+Be supportive and understanding, and do not judge or give unnecessary advice.
 Instead, ask them to seek mental health support immediately.

 Early identification and intervention: Early detection of mental illness like depression, substance abuse disorders or acute emotional agony can go a long way in handling the challenge.

-Training of non-specialized health care workers in early identification and assessment of suicidal patients: Often, people with mental illness first go to the family GP for help.
-Many doctors would not be particularly specialized in tackling mental health issues.
-Once they recognize the absence of any physical illness, it is always better for them to refer a suicidal patient to a specialized practitioner or agency such as a psychiatrist, psychologist or a suicide prevention centre.
+Training of non-specialised health care workers in early identification and assessment of suicidal patients: Often, people with mental illness first go to the family GP for help.
+Many doctors would not be particularly specialised in tackling mental health issues.
+Once they recognise the absence of any physical illness, it is always better for them to be referred to a specialised practitioner or agency such as a psychiatrist, psychologist or a suicide prevention centre.

 Offer Hope: Sparking hope in a suicidal person is a miracle in itself.
 Help the person to see that present problems or distress is not endless.
 Give them hope that they are not alone.
 Reassure them that treatment is available and workable; this can strengthen them, despite the discouraging and disheartening scenarios around them.